jish/pre-commit/CONTRIBUTING.md

 ## Reporting issues

-Please provide as much details as possible.
+We would love to help if you are having a problem.
+Feel free to open an issue.
+We ask that you please provide as much detail as possible.

 ### Closing old issues